 5 post – your podcast on the subject.

 There are many ways to find ideas to plan a blog.
-You can do market and keyword research, look at what is trending, find ideas in comments and questions, make an audience survey, or look at what is in the news.
+You can do market and keyword research, look at what is trending, find ideas in comments and questions, make an audience survey, search for some catchy headings or subheadings, or look at what is in the news.

 Any decrease or disruption in the amount of content you are producing and using can have a negative impact on your rankings.
 However with a full plan in place, you will have a steady flow of content to use throughout your campaigns.John Waghorn